Key highlights

 For example, when a consumer returns to your website, you can display product recommendations based on browsing behavior or send timely cart reminders.
 And when they proceed to the checkout, you can include relevant cross-sell or upsell products that may pique their interest.

 AI is also valuable for more than just personalization.
-You also can use the data it gathers to create ads and marketing campaigns that speak to a target audience’s interests and provide dynamic pricing.
+You can also use the data it gathers to create ads and marketing campaigns that speak to a target audience’s interests and provide dynamic pricing.

 9. Take advantage of remarketing campaigns